jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

 Accounting for memory in the page cache is very complex.
-If two processes in different control groups both read the same file (ultimately relying on the same blocks on disk), the corresponding memory charge will be slit between the control groups.
+If two processes in different control groups both read the same file (ultimately relying on the same blocks on disk), the corresponding memory charge will be split between the control groups.
 It's nice, but it also means that when a cgroup is terminated, it could increase the memory usage of another cgroup, because they are not splitting the cost anymore for those memory pages.